Fakerallen/thingpark-iot-flow-js-driver/README.md

     `@actility/example-driver`, the scope will be removed when building it.
 -   `version`: will be used as the `driver` version.
 Therefore, developer is required to build a new version when modifying its `driver`
--   `description`: will be used as a short friendly name for the `driver`
+-   `description`: will be used as a short friendly name for the `driver`.
+It should not be very long.

 In ThingPark X IoT Flow framework the unique identifier for the `driver` will be `{driver.producerId}:{name-without-scope}:{major-version}`

 **Important:** There is some limitations on the length of fields in `package.json`:

 -   `name` must be a string of maximum 16 characters.
 -   `producerId` must be a string of maximum 8 characters.
 -   `moduleId` must be a string of maximum 16 characters.
 -   `driver.producerId` must be a string of maximum 8 characters.
 -   `driver.application.producerId` must be a string of maximum 8 characters.
 -   `driver.application.moduleId` must be a string of maximum 16 characters.

 ### Driver functions

 The following sections describe the four javascript functions that a driver can declare to perform encoding and decoding